 How Hormones Can Help Address What Causes Fatigue

-In addition to adrenal hormones, the use of thyroid replacement to overcome fatigue brought on by Adrenal Fatigue is a common practice.
+In addition to adrenal hormones, the use of thyroid replacement to fix what causes fatigue brought on by Adrenal Fatigue is a common practice.
 In fact, many people with Adrenal Fatigue with symptoms of low thyroid function are prescribed thyroid medications as if they suffer from primary hypothyroidism.
 Many continue to suffer.
 In the early days of thyroid hormone replacement, patients received up to many times the usual dose of thyroid hormone as well and as a result, the toxic effects could be severe.

 Clearly, hormone replacement therapy in a setting of Adrenal Fatigue requires careful attention and the use of adrenal hormones needs to be put into perspective.
 In the right situation and using the right dose, hormone replacement can be of great benefit alleviating what causes fatigue.